bluepersia/AutoScope/README.md

 2. For private adoption, reduce collision problems.

 Regardless of whether you write Vanilla classes or BEM.

+If any collisions occur during compilation, they will be resolved by an automatic suffix in your code (either hash or number).

 If you write Vanilla classes, such as

 ```html